Prenilpotent pairs in the E10 root system: Proof

-Here is a review of the necessary definitions and background.
-A lattice $K$ means a free abelian group equipped with a $\Z$-valued symmetric bilinear pairing.
-The norm of a vector means its inner product with itself.
-The determinant of the inner product matrix of $K$, with respect to a basis, is independent of that basis, and is called the determinant $\det K$ of $K$.
-We will encounter only nondegenerate lattices, meaning those of nonzero determinant, so we assume nondegeneracy henceforth.
+Here are the necessary definitions and background.
+A lattice $K$ means a free abelian group equipped with a $\Q$-valued symmetric bilinear pairing. $K$ is called integral if this pairing is $\Z$-valued, and $K$ is called even if furthermore all vectors have even norm.
+For example, $\Lambda$ is even.
+The determinant of the inner product matrix of $K$, with respect to a basis, is independent of basis, and is called the determinant $\det K$ of $K$.
+We will encounter only nondegenerate lattices, meaning those of nonzero determinant.
+So we assume nondegeneracy henceforth.
 The dual $K^*$ of $K$ means the set of vectors in $K\tensor\Q$ having integer inner product with all elements of~$K$.
-The discriminant group $\D(K)$ means $K^*/K$, a group of order $\det K$.
-The inner products of elements of $\D(K)$ are well-defined elements of $\Q/\Z$. $K$ is called even if all vectors have even norm; all lattices we will meet have this property.
-If $K$ is even then the norms of elements of $\D(K)$ are well-defined elements of $\Q/2\Z$.

-The formulation of the theory of integer quadratic forms best suited for explicit computation is due to Conway and Sloane \cite[ch.~15]{SPLAG}\cite{Conway-Sloane-mass-formula}.
-So we follow their conventions, including the unusual one of writing $-1$ for the infinite place of $\Q$ and defining $\Z_{-1}$ and $\Q_{-1}$ to be $\R$.
-For any place $p$ of $\Q$ we write $K_p$ for the $\pspace$-adic lattice $K\tensor\Z_p$.
-Conway and Sloane gave an elaborate notational system for isometry classes of $\pspace$-adic lattices, for example the symbols appearing in lemma~\ref{lem-mass-computations}\ref{item-genus-exists} below.
-We refer to \cite[\S7 of ch.~15]{SPLAG} for their meaning, mentioning only that each superscript consists of a sign and a nonnegative number, considered as separate objects, rather than a signed number.
-The sign is usually suppressed when it is~$+$.
-For $p=2$ there are also subscripts, which can be integers modulo~$8$ or the formal symbol~$\II$.
-The Sylow $\pspace$-subgroup of $\D(K)$, with its norm form, is the same as the discriminant group of $K_p$.
+When $K$ is integral, we have $K\sset K^*$, and in this case we define the discriminant group $\D(K)$ as $K^*/K$, an abelian group of order $\det K$.
+The $\Z$-valued inner product on $K$ extends to a $\Q$-valued inner product on $K^*$, which descends to a $\Q/\Z$-valued inner product on $\D(K)$.
+Similarly, if $K$ is even then we can regard the norm of an element of $\D(K)$ as a well-defined element of~$\Q/2\Z$.
+(If $K$ is not even then the norm is only well-defined mod~$\Z$, but we will only encounter even lattices.)
+By the naturality of the constructions, $\Orth(K)$ acts on $\D(K)$, preserving these structures.
+We write $\Orth(\D(K))$ for the group of isometries of $\D(K)$, i.e., abelian group automorphisms that respect the $\Q/\Z$-valued inner product and $\Q/2\Z$-valued norm.
+So there is a natural map $\Orth(K)\to\Orth(\D(K))$.